/bin/sh -escript. If

 dir/base.a.b.do dir/default.a.b.do dir/default.b.do dir/default.do default.a.b.do default.b.do default.do

 $REDO_TOP_DIRenvironment variable, or by having .redo/top file in it.

 $1– name of the target.

 $2– base name of the target.
 Equals to

 $1if it is not default.* file.
 Otherwise it lacks the extension.

 a.b.c.do -> $2=a.b.c default.do -> $2=a.b.c default.c.do -> $2=a.b default.b.c.do -> $2=a

 $3– path to the temporary file, that will be renamed to the target itself.
 It is relative to the file in the target directory.

 $3directly, but not both.

-$3file is explicitly created, then no output file is created at all.
-Target does not produce anything, it is "empty".
+$3file were explicitly created, then no output file is created at all.
+Target does not produce anything, it is "non-existent".

 stderris not captured at all and can be seen by default.